cproctor/ub-cs-education-handbook/source/tracks/advanced_certificate_track_for_in_service_teachers.md

 pedagogical content knowledge in their current disciplines.

 The Advanced Certificate Track for In-Service Teachers is designed to be completed remotely by working professionals at their own pace.
+An ongoing context of practice is required, as teachers will design and implement interdisciplinary CS lessons as part of the program.

 ### Admission requirements